|Nutrition Facts (per serving)|

 Working with one cheese at a time, coat in flour, dip in the egg, then roll and coat in the Doritos.

 Repeat the process, coating, dipping, and rolling in crumbs to double coat.

-Arrange the cheese in a greased pan, space them an inch apart.
-Freeze for 20 minutes if you like to help set the coating.
+Brush a baking pan with the oil and place the cheese in the pan, spacing them an inch apart.
+Freeze for 30 minutes to help set the coating.